Devil Anse Hatfield: Biography

 Devil Anse and his uncle Jim Vance later formed a Confederate guerrilla fighting unit called the "Logan Wildcats."
-One of the group's victims was Union General Bill France; killed in revenge for losing one of their members to France's unit.
+One of the group's victims was Union General Bill France, killed in revenge for losing one of their members to France's unit.
 In 1865, he was suspected of having been involved in the murder of his rival Asa Harmon McCoy, who had fought for the Union Army and was waylaid by The Wildcats on his return home.
 Hatfield had been home ill at the time of the killing, which was probably committed at the instigation of his uncle, Jim Vance.
-This may have sparked the beginning of the notorious feud between the two families that claimed many lives on both sides.
+This may have sparked the beginning of the notorious feud between the two families.

-Devil Anse deserted the Confederate Army in 1864 and returned home to his family in West Virginia, where he began acquiring land.
+Devil Anse deserted the Confederate Army in 1864 and returned home to his family in West Virginia where he began acquiring land.
 Despite being illiterate, he managed to build a profitable lumber business, much of which was on thousands of acres of virgin timberland he had won in a lawsuit from McCoy relative Perry Cline.

-Devil Anse was the patriarch leader during the Hatfield-McCoy feud.
+Devil Anse was the patriarch during the Hatfield–McCoy feud.
 His family and Randolph McCoy's fought in one of the bloodiest and most well-known feuds in American history.
-He was instrumental during the execution of McCoy boys Tolbert, Pharmer and Bud, as well as being present during the Battle of Grapevine Creek before most of his sons and friends were arrested for the murder of the McCoys.
+He was instrumental in the execution of McCoy boys Tolbert, Pharmer and Bud, as well as being present during the Battle of the Grapevine Creek before most of his sons and friends were arrested for the murder of the McCoys.

-Hatfield was baptized on September 23, 1911 in Island Creek by William Dyke "Uncle Dyke" Garrett and converted to Christianity (he had maintained a largely agnostic or anti-institutional view of religion prior to this conversion).
+Hatfield was baptized on September 23, 1911, in Island Creek by William Dyke "Uncle Dyke" Garrett and converted to Christianity (he had maintained a largely agnostic or anti-institutional view of religion prior to this conversion).
 He went on to found a Church of Christ congregation in West Virginia.
 He was an uncle of the eventual Governor of West Virginia, and United States Senator, Henry D. Hatfield.

 Marriage and children

-Hatfield married Levisa "Levicy" Chafin (December 20, 1842 – March 15, 1929), the daughter of Nathaniel Chafin and Matilda Varney, on April 18, 1861 in Logan County, West Virginia (then Virginia).
+Hatfield married Levisa "Levicy" Chafin (December 20, 1842 – March 15, 1929), the daughter of Nathaniel Chafin and Matilda Varney, on April 18, 1861, in Logan County, West Virginia (then Virginia).
 Their 13 children were:

 Death

-Hatfield died on Thursday, January 6, 1921 in Sarah Ann, Logan County, West Virginia at the age of 81 of pneumonia at his home along Island Creek.
+Hatfield died on Thursday, January 7, 1921, in Sarah Ann, Logan County, West Virginia at the age of 81 of pneumonia at his home along Island Creek.
 He is buried in the Hatfield Family Cemetery along West Virginia Route 44 in southern Logan County.
 His grave is topped by a life-sized statue of himself made of Italian marble.
 Levicy outlived her husband by eight years.
-Her great-nephew was the political kingpin, Logan County sheriff Don Chafin.
+Her great-nephew was the political kingpin and Logan County sheriff Don Chafin.